milad-khaledyan/flocking_target_intercep_codes/README.md

 # Flocking-and-Target-Interception-Conrol-of-Multi-agent-Systems

-The files in the Repository include two m.files that could be implemented directly on the Robotarium web interface (www.robotarium.gatech.edu) in order to perform a flocking and a target interception control laws for multiple nonholonomic vehicles.
+The file in the repository could be implemented directly on the TIGERSquare testbed (https://icorelab.github.io/) to perform the flocking control law for multiple nonholonomic vehicles.